Griddles are everywhere! We all keep hearing about the Blackstone Griddle craze and all the praise from users that comes with it.

 There isn’t anything much more annoying than dropping $500 on a new backyard cooking beast for it to warp and be ruined a short time later.

-Again, Blackstone Griddles are a learning process.
+Again, a Blackstone Griddle is a learning process.
 Read up here on taking the steps to try and fix a warped griddle.

 This is a very common frustration for most and a quick Google search will yield you results from lots of folks trying to figure out why their Blackstone Griddle is sticky.